PACTCare/Substrate-Web3-DNS-Tutorial/tutorial/4_runtime.md

     }
 ```

 Obviously, the runtime module is only a starting point for a Web3 Domain Name/Metadata System.
 You'll probably want to at least at functions to update the entry as well as at the smart contract module, so that people can create additional services on top of your blockchain, such as marketplaces.
-Feel free to take a look at [Stars Network Whitepaper](https://github.com/PACTCare/Stars-Network/blob/master/WHITEPAPER.md) and specifically at the [Starlog runtime](https://github.com/PACTCare/Starlog).
+Feel free to take a look at the [Stars Network Whitepaper](https://github.com/PACTCare/Stars-Network/blob/master/WHITEPAPER.md) and specifically at the [Starlog runtime](https://github.com/PACTCare/Starlog).

 **-> [Next: 5.
 Testing](./5_testing.md)**